The Android Platform Security Model (2023): Android background and scope

-Some of the design decisions need to be put in context of the larger \emph{ecosystem}, which does not exist in isolation.
-A successful ecosystem is one where all parties benefit when it grows, but also requires a minimum level of mutual trust.
-This implies that a platform must create safe-by-default environments where the main parties (end user, application developer, operating system) can define mutually beneficial terms of engagement.
-If these parties cannot come to an agreement, then the most trust building operation is to disallow the action (default-deny).
-The Android platform security model introduced below is based on this notion.

-This section is not comprehensive, but briefly summarizes those aspects of the Android ecosystem that have direct implications to the security model:

-\paragraph{Android is an end user focused operating system.} Although Android strives for flexibility, the main focus is on typical users.
-The obvious implication is that, as a consumer OS, it must be useful to users and attractive to developers.

-The end user focus implies that user interfaces and workflows need to be safe by default and require explicit intent for any actions that could compromise security or privacy.
-This also means that the OS must not offload technically detailed security or privacy decisions to non-expert users who are not sufficiently skilled or experienced to make them~\cite{Adams:1999:UE:322796.322806}.
+At its core, Android is an \emph{end-user focused operating system}, intended for everyday users of varying levels of expertise on consumer devices.
+As a result, it must be both useful to users and attractive to developers; user interfaces and workflows need to be safe by default and require explicit intent for any actions that could compromise security or privacy.
+This also means that the OS must not offload technically-challenging security or privacy decisions to non-expert users who are not sufficiently skilled or experienced to make them~\cite{Adams:1999:UE:322796.322806}.
+For developers, the operating system must provide adequate flexibility for a variety of use cases while providing sufficient guardrails to allow for interoperability between devices and protect against unintentional misuse of OS mechanisms.

+Here we provide an overview of security-relevant parts of the Android platform, particularly those that have direct implications to the security model.
+We focus on the actors involved, their various levels of control over the ecosystem, and how they interoperate in the development of Android devices in practice.
+We begin with a discussion of the Android ecosystem, how Android is defined by \emph{compatibility requirements}, and discuss the scope of this paper.
+Finally, we conclude the section with a discussion of the threats Android is designed to prevent.